S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/determine-requirements.md

 People familiar with Scrum or other agile methodologies will recognize that the format above is similar to that used for **user stories**.
 We use it deliberately: the concept of a 'requirement' builds on the idea of user stories, and extends it beyond product development to apply to any kind of purposeful intervention, in organizations and beyond. (see [Requirements and User Stories](section:concepts#​​Requirements-and-User-Stories for more information)

-Often, the stakeholder is implicit, and sometimes it's only necessary to describe the intended outcome(s), or only the enabling conditions, because the other is obvious or implicit.
+Often, the stakeholder is implicit, and sometimes it's only necessary to describe the intended outcomes, or only the enabling conditions, because the other is obvious or implicit.

 **Examples** (variations on one requirement):